Geneva peace talks on Syria (2017): Preparations

 On 1 February 2017, UN envoy Staffan de Mistura stated that the schedule for the Geneva IV conference on Syria will be moved from 8 to 20 February.
 He warned the Syrian opposition to select a delegation by 8 February, otherwise he would select them himself.
 The statement was quickly condemned by opposition representatives, including Riyad Farid Hijab, head of the High Negotiations Committee.

 On 10 February, the Foreign Minister of Russia Sergey Lavrov called for a direct conference between the government and the opposition, in contrast with the indirect talks held in Astana, Kazakhstan from 23 to 24 January.
 He also called for the Democratic Union Party (PYD) to participate in the talks.
 This proposal was rejected by Turkey.
-On 12 February, 3 Kurdish National Council officials joined the 21-member National Coalition delegation headed by Naser al-Hariri.
+On 12 February, 3 Kurdish National Council officials joined the 21-member National Coalition delegation headed by Nasr al-Hariri.

 On 22 February, the day prior to the planned talks, Staffan de Mistura stated that the peace conference would be based on United Nations Security Council Resolution 2254.
 The resolution called for the end of attacks on civilians, the exclusion of the Islamic State of Iraq and the Levant and the al-Nusra Front, the establishment of a multiethnic society that include all religious and ethnic groups in Syria, the creation of a new constitution of Syria, and the conduction of a free and fair election within 18 months.